What is Audience-First Marketing?

 Different techniques can be used in each phase to enhance your marketing effectiveness.

-That doesn’t mean that you don’t have to do all the traditional marketing activities raise awareness and be on social media.
+That doesn’t mean that you can skip all the traditional marketing activities to raise awareness and be on social media.
 But an audience-first marketing approach promises to improve the effectiveness of those efforts.

 Lead Generation: Attract & Engage